amadeoas/spring-customerproducts/readme.md

 ### Customers view
 The 'Customers' view lists all the customer details in the data base.
 The customer can be sorted by any of the shown columns by clicking on the corresponding header.

-Each customer's full name can be clicked, which will bring up the product selection view for the customer with the products the customer can be subscribed to, based on his/her location.
+- Subscriptions Selection View: Each customer's full name can be clicked, which will bring up the product selection view for the customer with the products the customer can be subscribed to, based on his/her location.
 This view allows selecting the desired products and submit them by clicking on the 'Checkout' button.
 When the 'Checkout' button is pressed the selections are sent to the web server where they are printed out on the system out, and if this operation is successful the success page is displayed.

+- Subscriptions View: The last columns (View) contains a link to each for each of the customers to see his/her subscriptions.

+TODO: the 'Subscriptions Selection View' does not show the current subscriptions for the customer.

 ### Products view
 The 'Products' view lists all the products in the database.
 The products can be